 Allocate hierarchical time for donor segments

 One would think that your current major donors should be given the highest priority because they are most qualified to give again.
 However, these donors have already passed several stages in your donor funnel, and so require less donor engagement efforts.
 New prospects, on the other hand, require more attention and time.
+Especially from social media.

 Take gardening as an analogy.
 A new sapling requires much more care than a tree; although the tree will give you fruits, the saplings are not likely to.
 The tree also requires some grooming, but a sapling will need more careful, more regular attention.

 The extra effort you spend in caring for the saplings is so that the small plants can also bear fruit one day and add to the giving of existing trees.